VergeGroup/swift-verge/README.md

 ## Logging

-We can log event about Cycler.
+We can log event about Actions and Commits in Verge.

 - Logs are
   - Changes state